MicrosoftDocs/PowerShell-Docs/wmf/dsc_testconfiguration.md

 The Test-DscConfiguration cmdlet has been updated to allow testing of desired configuration state of one or more target nodes by specifying a reference configuration document to compare against.

-The following new parameter sets use DSC configurations in the path specified to only test and never apply each configuration on the specified targt node(s).
+The following new parameter sets use DSC configurations in the path specified to only test and never apply each configuration on the specified target node(s).
 As with Start-DscConfiguration and other DSC cmdlets, the name of each MOF is used to determine which target node to test the configuration on.

 ```PowerShell
 Test-DscConfiguration 	[-Path] <string>